 - Do IVD regulations apply in the UK?

 - Where to find further guidance

-The IVDR, or, In Vitro Diagnostic Medical Devices Regulation was first announced by the EU in 2017, and has applied to EU Member states and Northern Ireland since the 26th of May 2022.
+IVDR stands for In Vitro Diagnostic Medical Devices Regulation and was first announced by the EU in 2017, and has applied to EU Member states and Northern Ireland since the 26th of May 2022.